Batad Rice Terraces photo by Jacques Beaulieu via Flickr Creative Commons

 Kawa Hot Bath in Tibiao

-You think you have experienced everything the spa industry has to offer but you will rethink that for sure once you see the kawa.
+You think you have experienced everything the spa industry offers, but you will undoubtedly rethink that once you see the kawa.

 In Tibiao, Antique, you have the opportunity to be “cooked alive” in a large pot.
-It looks like a primitive form of Jacuzzi except that you can actually see the fire is lit beneath the pot.
-Worry not though as it has been proven to be safe.
+It looks like a primitive form of a Jacuzzi, except that you can see the fire lit beneath the pot.
+Worry not, though, as it has been proven to be safe.

 Also Read: